Nutrition

 • Sauerkraut, or fermented cabbage.

-• Kimchi, generally a combination of fermented chili peppers, garlic, and other vegetables.
+• Kimchi is generally a combination of fermented chili peppers, garlic, and other vegetables.

 • Tempeh, or fermented soybeans.